rapidsai/rapids.ai/pip.md

 	pip install -U pip

 > <i class="fas fa-chevron-circle-right text-white"></i> Infiniband is not supported yet in this release <br>
-> <i class="fas fa-chevron-circle-right text-white"></i> These packages are not compatible with Tensorflow pip packages.
+> <i class="fas fa-chevron-circle-right text-white"></i> These packages are not compatible with TensorFlow pip packages.
 Please use the <a href="https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow">NGC containers</a> or conda packages instead. <br>
 > <i class="fas fa-chevron-circle-right text-white"></i> Dask / Jupyter / Tornado 6.2 dependency conflicts can occur.
 Install jupyter-client 7.3.4 if the error below occurs:

       ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
 This behaviour is the source of the following dependency conflicts.